Complete Guide to Thigh Muscle Anatomy: Learn Parts, Names & Diagram

 The gracilis muscle is a thin, long muscle found on the inner side of your thigh.
 It starts from the inner part of the ischiopubic ramus and pubic bones, forming a rounded tendon in the thigh’s lower third.
 This tendon moves downward.[8]

-Its main jobs are to pull your thigh toward the center of your body and to bend your knee.
-It also helps keep your knee steady during movement.
+Its main job is to pull your thigh toward the center of your body and to bend your knee.
+It also helps keep your knee steady during movement.[8]

 Doctors sometimes use the gracilis muscle in surgery to fix torn ligaments by taking it from one place and moving it to another.[8]